-CaHA also may stimulate collagen production and can help make the face appear softer and younger.
-It’s often used for deeper wrinkles and lines, and the most common FDA-approved CaHA filler is called Radiesse.
+CaHA also may stimulate collagen production and can help make the face appear softer and younger, the most common FDA-approved CaHA filler is called Radiesse.

-The filler will dissipate three or four days after it’s injected, and it’s usually used to treat deep facial wrinkles.
+The facial balancing filler will dissipate three or four days after it’s injected, and it’s usually used to treat deep facial wrinkles.
 The good news is the results can last as long as two years.
-FDA-approved filers include Sculptra Aesthetic.
+FDA-approved facial balancing fillers include Sculptra Aesthetic.

-PMMA is a biocompatible, synthetic substance that’s been in use for decades.
+PMMA is a biocompatible, synthetic substance that’s been in use for decades in facial balancing treatments.
 In facial fillers, PMMA remains under the skin for years to offer more support.
 These dermal fillers used for facial balancing also contain collagen, which is a natural substance in the skin that offers firmness and structure.
-FDA-approved fillers include Bellafill, also called Artefill.
+FDA-approved facial balancing fillers include Bellafill, also called Artefill.

 Autologous Fat Injections (Fat Grafting)

 Your plastic surgeon purifies the fat and injects it into your face to restore volume to your temples, cheeks, or lower eyelids.
 This is different of other facial procedures like upper eyelid surgery, or chin liposuction.
-Fat injections require special training to do safely and achieve ideal results.
+Fat injections require special training to do safely and achieve optimal results.
 Only a board-certified plastic surgeon should perform this cosmetic surgery.

 Which Filler Is Best?

-Many FDA-approved fillers are available today, so it can be hard to determine the best option on your own.
+Many FDA-approved facial balancing fillers are available today, so it can be hard to determine the best dermal filler on your own.
 When trying to determine the best dermal filler for you, you should rely on the skill and experience of your plastic surgeon.
-Every product is made to have a specific texture, density, and injection depth.
+Every dermal filler is made to have a specific texture, density, and injection depth.

-This means that specific fillers work better than others for certain parts of the face.
+This means that specific facial balancing fillers work better than others for certain parts of the face.
 It is key to choose the right filler to ensure proportional facial appearance.